top of page

 • Explore opportunities for shared services with neighboring municipalities.

-• Utilize the Open Space Fund in line with its charter "to preserve open space in Portola Valley" by doing greater fire clearance and maintenance along our trails, ravines, large open spaces, and evacuation routes.
+• Utilize the UUT portion of the Open Space Fund in line with its charter "to preserve open space in Portola Valley" by doing greater fire clearance and maintenance of our open spaces.

 3. Update processes to best practices